 - utilise a whole of community youth to employment strategy (e.g. Mayors’ Task Force for Jobs model).

 We believe that complex issues like youth employment will not be solved by any one organisation, but a collective group of key local leaders/stakeholders working together on a community youth to employment strategy are likely to be more successful.
-The three regions we are supporting in 2017 and 2018 include Te Tairawhiti, Eastern Bay of Plenty and Lower Hutt (Wellington).
+So we are working with three regions in 2017 and 2018 – Te Tairawhiti, Eastern Bay of Plenty and Lower Hutt – to support this approach.